PlayzDev/YouTubeDownloader/README.md

 - [@PlayzDev](https://github.com/PlayzDev) (Current developer of YouTube Downloader)
 _________________________________________________________________________________________________________________________________________________________________________

-## Important information:
+## Former developer of YouTube Downloader:

 - [@Tyrrrz](https://github.com/Tyrrrz) is no longer actively developing this project, due to Tyrrrz being a Ukrainian citizen and the ongoing war in Ukraine.
+If you would like to support him and or Ukraine here is a link to Tyrrrz's website: https://tyrrrz.me

+## Current developer of YouTube Downloader

 - [@PlayzDev](https://github.com/PlayzDev) has now taken over active development of this project.
 _________________________________________________________________________________________________________________________________________________________________________